-If a working installation suddenly returns failed inspections for all or most of the mantrap monitoring, a change in lighting conditions or a change in environment may have occurred.
+If a working installation suddenly returns failed inspections for all or most of the mantrap monitoring, a change in lighting conditions or a new surface may have been introduced into the mantrap.
 Recalibrate both camera heads to adapt to this new environment.
-The T-DAR stereo camera head may have been bumped or have had its views obstructed; be sure they are in place and free from obstruction.
+T-DAR stereo camera heads may have been bumped or have had their views obstructed; be sure they are in place and free from obstruction.
 Observe the video output of all the tracking cameras to find abnormalities.